-The student is reminded of the expected behaviour.
+The student's name is recorded on the referral sheet and they are reminded of the expected behaviour.

-STAGE TWO: 5 MINUTE WALK
+STAGE TWO: 5 MINS WITH TICK TEACHER

-The expected behaviour is communicated to the student and the student is to spend 5 minutes with the TICK teacher.
+The behaviour is noted on the referral form and the student is to spend 5 minutes with the TICK teacher.
 At the end of the 5 mins the teacher is to remind the student of the right thing to do.

-STAGE THREE: REGULATION STATION
+STAGE THREE: THINKING ZONE

-The student is sent to the 'Regulation station' for the remainder of break.
-This area is outside the office for years 1-6 and on the metal bench in ECE.
+The behaviour is recorded on the referral form and the student is sent to the 'Rest area' for the remainder of break.
+The rest area is outside the staffroom for years 1-6 and on the wooden bench in ECE.
 At the end of the break the TICK staff member will engage in a reflective conversation with the student relating to the displayed behaviour and send them to class.

-STAGE FOUR: REFFERED TO OFFICE
+STAGE FOUR: REFERRED TO OFFICE

-The student is sent to the administration office with a green referral form and a member of the school executive team will address the behaviour.
-At this level parents will be notified by the Deputy Principal if required.
+The student is sent to the administration office with a referral form and a member of the school executive team will address the behaviour.
+At this level parents will be notified by the Principal or Deputy Principal.